 - If you struggle with dandruff or a dry scalp, you can add a drop of Tea Tree Oil to your coconut oil & work the coconut oil into your hair following the six steps above!

-There aren’t any negative effects that will happen when applying coconut oil to your hair, but your hair can become weighed down & even more greasy if you use too much.
-For example, if you have thin hair, try starting with just a little coconut oil, maybe just a tablespoon, & work your way up from there, rather than slathering a ton on right away!
-The same goes for those with an oily scalp…maybe when applying your coconut oil hair mask, focus solely on the ends of your hair or areas where your hair needs a little more hydration rather than applying the oil directly to your roots!
+There aren’t any negative side effects that will happen when applying coconut oil to your hair.
+However your hair can become weighed down & even more greasy if you use too much.
+For example, if you have thin hair, try starting with just a tsp of coconut oil.
+You can always work your way up from there.
+The same goes for those with an oily scalp.
+If you have a naturally oil scalp, I’d suggest focusing the coconut oil solely on your ends, instead of your scalp.

-You can keep the coconut oil hair mask on your hair from anywhere between 30 minutes, overnight, or all day!
-I personally like to apply my coconut oil onto my hair & scalp in the morning, so that way, I can just throw my hair up in a bun & leave it be for the rest of the day.
+You can keep the coconut oil hair treatment on your hair anywhere between 30 minutes, overnight, or all day!
+I personally like to apply my coconut oil onto my hair & scalp in the morning.
+That way, I can just throw my hair up in a bun & leave it be for the rest of the day.
 At the end of the day, I then shower & wash the coconut oil out of my hair.
-Especially since most of us are staying home right now, I think it’s the perfect time to apply your coconut oil mask & leave it on for the day!